boazbk/tcs/lec_08a_restricted_models.md

+% Restricted models
+% Boaz Barak

 # Restricted computational models

 > # { .objectives }
 * See that Turing completeness is not always a good thing
 * Two important examples of non-Turing-complete, always-halting formalisms: _regular expressions_ and _context-free grammars_.
 * The pumping lemmas for both these formalisms, and examples of non regular and non context-free functions.
 * Unrestricted grammars, and another example of an uncomputable function.

 >_"Happy families are all alike; every unhappy family is unhappy in its own way"_,  Leo Tolstoy (opening of  the book "Anna Karenina").